isomerpages/sportsg-sportcares/grants-and-funding/1-grants-overview.md

 When to Apply:

-The Starter Grant and Research Grant application cycle will open in Jan 2020.
+The Starter Grant and Research Grant application cycle will open in 2020.
 The Development Grant is by invitation.
 If you are keen to apply for the Development Grant, please write to us at sportcares@sport.gov.sg.

 For further enquiries about grant applications, please contact us at sportcares@sport.gov.sg.